-Allegations/concerns that do not meet the harm threshold are referred to as 'low-level concerns".
+Allegations/concerns that do not meet the harms threshold are referred to as 'low-level concerns".
 A low-level concern does not mean it is insignificant, rather that the behaviour towards the child does not meet the harm threshold as outlined above.

-A low-level concern is any concern, no matter how small, that an adult working in or on behalf of the school may have acted in a way that is:
+A low- level concern is any concern, no matter how small, that an adult working in or on behalf of the school may have acted in a way that is:

-- Inconsistent with the staff behaviour (code of conduct) policy, including inappropriate conduct outside of work, or - Does not meet the harm threshold or is not serious enough to consider a referral to the Local Authority Designated Officer (LADO)
+- Inconsistent with the staff codes of conduct, including inappropriate conduct outside of work, or - Does not meet the harm threshold or is not serious enough to consider a referral to the Local Authority Designated Officer (LADO)

 The behaviour can exist on a wide spectrum.
-Further information about distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour can be found in the school staff behaviour (code of conduct) policy.
+Further information about distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour can be found in the staff codes of conduct.

 Staff should share low-level concerns in confidence with the Headteacher, this may include self-referral where staff have found themselves in a situation which could be misinterpreted, might appear compromising to others and/or on reflection they believed that they have behaved in a way that they consider falls below the expected professional standards.
 If the headteacher is not available, communication will be with the Deputy Headteacher (or the next most senior leader available).
-Low-level concerns about the headteacher should be reported to the chair of governors.
+Low-level concerns about the headteacher should be reported to the co-chairs of governors.
 Contact will be made in writing through the clerk to the governing board and marked as 'confidential'.

-The headteacher will be the decision maker in respect of all low-level concerns; however this may be undertaken in collaboration with the designated safeguarding lead.
+The headteacher, who is also the designated safeguarding lead will be the decision maker in respect of all low-level concerns.